Data Centers in Ruhr Area

 Network & Connectivity Ecosystem

 Internet Exchange Points (IXPs): The Ruhr-CIX, powered by DE-CIX, provides a localized peering platform that keeps regional traffic local.
-This significantly reduces latency for services delivered within the North Rhine-Westphalia region.
+This reduces latency for services delivered within the North Rhine-Westphalia region as of September 2025.

-Bare Metal: High-performance dedicated server options are available through providers such as OVHcloud and IONOS, supporting rapid deployment of hybrid architectures.
+Bare Metal: High-performance dedicated server options are available through providers such as IONOS and OVHcloud, supporting rapid deployment of hybrid architectures as of September 2025.

 Power Analysis